BrendonianSL/MasterDex/README.md

 MasterDex allows site users to search pokemon by name throughout the site through the use of the searchbar.

+##Technologies Used
+The main goal of this project was to refine my knowledge on technologies I have used prior while also making a push to learn things I haven't before.
+This project uses the following...

+-React/Redux
+-Jest Testing

 ## Credits
 Thanks to me (crazy right?) for having the drive to work so hard to complete not only the certification but the project at large.
 Thanks to the Internet for serving as my teacher to navigate learning Front End Web Development.